 Masters of vessels with drafts from 12.2m – 12.5m should indicate the possible days of the intended transit and Torres Pilots’ Operations team will revert with the windows and maximum drafts for those dates.

 Vessels drawing in excess of 10.5m will require some tidal rise to ensure the required UKC is maintained and safely transit Varzin Passage and Prince of Wales (POW) Channel in Torres Strait.
 Masters of east and south-bound vessels should advise their ETAs and draft at Booby Island PBG when requesting pilotage assistance.
 The Thursday Island pilot base will calculate and advise deep-draft vessels of the relevant tidal windows for safe passage with the required UKC.

 Under Keel Clearance

 Minimum under keel clearances (UKC) required are as follows:

 |11.90m or Greater|| 1.0m|| 10% of draft|

-The Torres Strait is a shallow but fortunately not a narrow channel with the attendant canal effect.
-Consequently the designated UKC for various drafts is more than sufficient to cater for squat in this area.
-The 40 miles between Booby PBG and the eastern end of the Strait is conducted at speeds in keeping with the vessel’s draft and the water available at any given time.
-Average passage time for a large deep draft vessel is about 3.5 hours.
+The POW Channel in Torres Strait is a shallow waterway, but fortunately not a very narrow channel, hence vessels are not subject to the attendant canal or bank effects which can be experienced in narrow channels.
+Whilst the UKCM system accounts for squat as part of its UKC calculations, it is important that vessels adhere to their planned speed profile for each transit, so as to not induce excessive and unplanned squat.
+The 40 nautical mile transit between Booby PBG and the eastern end of the Strait is conducted at speeds keeping in mind the vessel’s draft and the depth of water available at any given time.
+Average passage time for a large deep-draft vessel is about 3.5 hours.

 There are five tide gauges in Torres Strait.
 They are located at: